bbaysal/design-patterns/structural/README.md

 ### Flyweight Pattern
 It has been used for minimizing the usage of memory by sharing similarly typed objects.
 It is a type of optimization pattern.
 It employs the Factory pattern to get the instances of the flyweight objects.
 It has a creational pattern inside the structural pattern.

+### Proxy Pattern

+The proxy pattern acts as an interface between a class and the others.
+It can be used for various reasons, such as security checks, simplifying the availability of the object.
+The object is wrapped by another object and can be added more functionality to the class.
+The proxy is used to access the real object.
+In the implementation example, the application throws an exception because of the authentication consideration.
+Any security step can be implemented in the proxy class.